andyatkinson/rideshare/TESTING.md

 In the development database, you'll use good practices like a custom schema and user, with reduced privileges.

-For the test environment database, we'll keep things simpler.
+For the test database, we'll keep things simpler.
 The `postgres` superuser is used along with the `public` schema.

 This configuration is also used for Circle CI.

 From the Rideshare directory, run: